stacey-w-taylor/synapseDocs/_articles/doi.md

 If you do not see these options, you either do not have permission to do so.
 Only users with Edit access or above may mint DOIs for objects.
 You can also update an existing DOI if information has changed.

-Files in Synapse can have multiple versions.
-Their DOI format includes the version number appended at the end, like `10.7303/syn3539963.1`.
-If a new version is created, a new DOI will also need to be created.